medic/cht-docs/content/en/apps/concepts/navigation.md

 - **Success**: The last sync operation was successful.
 - **Required**: There is data pending synchronization.

-#### Replication Types

-The CHT app has two different Sync Intervals:
-- **Regular Sync**: Occurs every 5 minutes.
-Regular sync replicates application data, including user-generated content and any changes to existing documents.
-- **Metadata Sync**: Occurs every 30 minutes, ensuring critical metadata is regularly updated.
-Metadata sync is designed to synchronize meta-information, which is critical for the app's functionality but not directly related to user-generated content.
-Metadata Sync replicates system-level data such as configurations, settings, or system updates

-The two sync interval values are configurable in the `db-sync.service.ts` file.

 #### Data Synchronization Retry Mechanism